xiaoxianyu-office/mm/Skills/Triggers.md

 Triggers can only be used *to activate* the meta-skill itself (in the mob's configuration file).

+> Each trigger starts with a `on` string.
+That string is **case sensitive**, so make sure to write it correctly or the trigger will not work

 # Additional Triggers
 Links to triggers added by addon plugins.
 Any triggers from these links will not work without that plugin installed.